Trousez/4-BIT-ALU/docs/Logic_Gates.md

   <img src="../images/buffer-and-inverter-built.jpeg" alt="Breadboard Buffer and Inverter Prototype" width="68%">
 </p>

 One also gets Tri-state buffers (which will be looked at in a later section), that is used to prevent circuits from shorting when interconnected i.e. connected on a bus.
+Buffers can also be created by connecting two inverters in series.

 ### Buffers used in the ALU